Community Engagement

 Sign up: https://www.filewave.com/pricing/

-⚠️ Please note that TeamViewer is not included in Community Edition, and there is no official Technical Support beyond the community support in Discord and the Forums.
+⚠️ Please note that TeamViewer is not included in Community Edition, and there is no official Technical Support beyond the community support in Discord.
 If you ever want to switch from Community Edition to Professional just reach out to Customer Experience for a license quote.